 Directors of Postgraduate Research Studies

-The Postgraduate Research Tutor has a key strategic and operational role within the academic unit.
+The Directors of Postgraduate Research Studies have a key strategic and operational role within the academic unit.

 Disabled postgraduate researchers

 The University is experienced in supporting disabled Postgraduate Researchers (PGRs).
 Disabled Students Assessment and Support (DSAS), the individual PGR and their academic School work together to remove any barriers a student may face in their studies; including putting in place reasonable adjustments to the transfer and viva process.

 Disagreement between research degree examiners